Huginn18/huginn18/exploration/mimir.md

 - - -

 I have big problem finishing projects, every time I take break from a project and come back after some time I need to start everything from scratch.
 This weird quirk is my OCD/perfectionism taking control.
 Anyway this time I will take less aggressive approach, I will salvage `git` and `file manager` code and focus on creating proper plan/documentation.

+## 20/02/2021
+Another insomnia episode!
+I'm suuuuuuuuure this won' have any effect on how many typos and stupid mistakes I will make...
+FML

+Anywayz I created some documentation for this project.
+Each module got short description and I think I have good idea where to start.
+Config and project module sound like a good idea for first try.
+I Should probably work on that git module, last time I was focused on making this god damn thing working and skipped over some of the commands that might be useful later.
+I admit I should probably add this idea to the backlog, maybe create gist that I will update later.

+My first goal is to create project module and config for it.
+It is pretty obvious that commands like new, add, delete, clone are a must.
+I need to think about where to put `manifest` file for this module.
+It will __probably__ end up in `~/.config/.mimir.d/`.
+For now this is the most logical choice.
+Creating multiple, local `manifest` files for data creating modules is something that I need to think about it.
+It seems like a good solution, after all all projects will be using `git` for versioning and backups.
+Making one, big `manifest` might cause more problems then it is worth.
+For sure this approach gives me few extra points in `modularity` approach, you can clone/dowload already existing repo without much of a headache.